sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/0100 - add-computed-fields.md

             }
           },
           {
-            /* copy in model that's positioned above the table so the information is accessible to this computed fields array and is outputted in the transformed table */ "id": "model",
+            /* copy in model positioned above the table so the information is accessible to this computed fields array and is outputted in the transformed table */ "id": "model",